johnbender/flawed/Readme.md

     $ bundle install
     $ ruby examples/server.rb

-You can then access the index file at localhost:4567/examples/index.html, and watch the requests at the command line.
+You can then access the index file at localhost:4567/examples/index.html, and watch the stack trace information at the command line.

-## Hacking
+## Tests

     $ cd ~/path/to/flawed/
     $ firefox spec/dom.html